sudo-mie/et101-repo/README.md

 19. Instance A and B. A bunch of order going though both.
 We assume delta being, on average, you’ll have 9bps; for B, you are expecting 8bps.
 Your std deviation for both daily symbols is 2%.
 And we want to gain 90% confidence.
 Receiving 1000 orders a day.
 On 200 symbols.
 Give me some rule of thumbs.
 E.g. if this number changed from 200 to 500, what is the effect; or this changed from 1000 to 100, what is the effect.
 How long does it take to converge?
 Make any assumptions.
 20. Expected difference is 1bps.
 For now we just want to know it is significantly larger than 0 or not.
 21. Quick following up on variance.
 If variant not 2% is 3%, how much longer would it take?
-22. Do you know the form of t test?
-You have a variable X, you are doing t test on X, what are you computing?
+22. Do you know the form of t-test?
+You have a variable X, you are doing t-test on X, what are you computing?
 How do we know its significantly difference?
-23. Why t test works?
+23. Why t-test works?
 What’s the Theorem behind it?
 Do you know law of large numbers?

 ## J.2